-ISO 17894:2005 is a standard that is available to all manufacturers of programmable electronic systems in marine applications.
-It is also available as a free download from ISO’s website.
+It is a standard that is available to all manufacturers of programmable electronic systems in marine applications.
+Also, it is available as a free download from ISO’s website.

 What are the requirements of ISO 17894:2005?

-ISO 17894:2005, General principles for the development and use of programmable electronic systems in marine applications, is a voluntary standard that provides guidance for the design, development, evaluation and use of electronic systems that are used in marine applications.
+ISO 17894:2005, General principles for the development and use of programmable electronic systems in marine applications.
+It is a voluntary standard that provides guidance for the design, development, evaluation.
+And use of electronic systems that are used in marine applications.

 System architectures must be able to support multiple modes of operation (single- or multi-threaded), and they must be responsive to changes in user requirements.
-The system software must be able to support multiple operating systems and programming languages, and it must be reliable enough to support repeated use.
+The system software must be able to support multiple operating systems and programming languages.
+It must be reliable enough to support repeated use.
 The interfaces between the system software and other components must be standardized so that different vendors can develop compatible products.

 ISO 17894:2005 is a general standard covering the development, use and management of programmable electronic systems in marine applications.
 It provides guidance on system design, verification and validation processes and offers best practices for the development of software components.

-Many benefits of ISO 17894:2005 include improved system reliability, increased flexibility and reduced cost.
+Many benefits of this standard include improved system reliability, increased flexibility and reduced cost.
 By following the standard’s guidelines, developers can create more reliable and efficient systems that can be used in a variety of maritime applications.